CuriousOne23/WhenMathPrays/docs/dynamic-information.md

 - A laser cavity sustaining coherent emission
 - A chemical oscillator regulating reaction cycles

-These patterns **do work** by constraining flows of energy and matter in ways that bias trajectories toward states that preserve persistence‑relevant patterns — a hallmark of far‑from‑equilibrium systems [2][12].
+These patterns **do work** by constraining flows of energy and matter in ways that bias trajectories toward persistence or expanded capacity — a hallmark of far‑from‑equilibrium systems [2][12].

 ---